 Each of the Company and NFIC, pays a proportionate share of the Independent Director's compensation.
-Independent Directors are compensated as follows: (i) a \$125,000 annual fee; (ii) for a joint meeting of the Board and the board of directors of NFIC, \$4,000 for each such joint board meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such joint board meeting, and \$1,500 for each such single board meeting attended telephonically; (iii) for a meeting of a single Board or board of directors of NFIC, \$2,000 for each such single board meeting attended telephonically; (iv) for a joint meeting of a committee of the Board and a committee of the board of directors of NFIC, \$2,000 for each such single board meeting, and \$750 for each such single board meeting attended telephonically; (iv) for a joint meeting of a committee of the Board and a committee of the board of directors of NFIC, \$2,000 for each such joint committee meeting, and \$1,000 for each such joint committee meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such single board meeting of a directors of NFIC, \$2,000 for each such joint committee meeting, and \$1,000 for each such joint committee meeting of a single committee of the Board or committee of the board of directors of NFIC, \$1,000 for each such joint committee meeting of a single committee meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such joint committee of the board of directors of NFIC, \$1,000 for each such single committee meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such single committee meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such single committee meeting attended in person, plus reimbursement of reasonable out-of-pocket exp
+Independent Directors are compensated as follows: (i) a \$125,000 annual fee; (ii) for a joint meeting of the Board and the board of directors of NFIC, \$4,000 for each such joint board meeting, and \$1,500 for each such joint board meeting, and \$1,500 for each such joint board meeting attended telephonically; (iii) for a meeting of a single Board or board of directors of NFIC, \$2,000 for each such single board meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such single board meeting, and \$750 for each such single board meeting attended telephonically; (iv) for a joint meeting of a committee of the Board and a committee of the board of directors of NFIC, \$2,000 for each such joint committee meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such joint committee meeting, and \$1,000 for each such joint committee meeting attended telephonically; (v) for a meeting of a single committee of the Board or committee of the board of directors of NFIC, \$1,000 for each such single committee meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such single committee meeting attended in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending such single committee meeting, and \$500 for each such single committee meeting attended telephonically; and (vi) an annual fee of \$25,000 for the Chairman of the Audit Committee of the Board and the audit committee of the board of directors of NFIC.
+Once the NFIC Acquisition is completed, if completed at all, the Company will be solely responsible for paying the Independent Director's compensation.